C&B Better Initiative

 C&B strives to be one of the greatest and most well respected insurance brokers in the nation.
 Fundamental to this is a mission and set of values that defines our culture and the way we do business.
 Over the last 125 years, C&B has served the communities we work and live in.
 Our employees have always embodied the spirit of giving back to the community, which has fostered a culture of philanthropy within our organization.
 The people of C&B are more committed than ever before to supporting those in need.
 We intend to honor our mantra of “better every day” by partnering with nonprofit initiatives to break down barriers and build communities.

-Applications will be due quarterly, opening on the first day and closing on the last day of January, April and July.
+Applications will be due quarterly, opening on the first day and closing on the last day of February, May, and August.
 The C&B Better initiative grant is only available to non-profits who are located in and/or serve Dubuque residents.
-Organizations who are named runner ups between Q1 – Q3 will be up for funding again in Q4 without competition from newly submitted applicants.
-Runner ups will not be required to resubmit a new video or application, but we do ask they join us live for the Q & A portion prior to the vote.
+Organizations who are named runner ups between Q1 – Q3 will be up for funding again in Q4 without competition from newly submitted applicants but will re-join us live for the Q & A portion prior to the vote.

 Requirements / Guidelines